Joe Okonkwo: Early life and education

+Career

 Okonkwo's short stories have appeared in The Piltdown Review, The New Engagement, Storychord, Penumbra, Promethean, and Shotgun Honey.
 His work has been anthologized in Love Stories from Africa, Best Gay Love Stories 2009, Best Gay Stories 2015 and Strength.
 His short story "Cleo" was nominated for a Pushcart Prize.
 He served as Prose Editor for Newtown Literary, a journal dedicated to publishing and nurturing writers from Queens, New York.
 He edited Best Gay Stories 2017.
 Okonkwo has led creative writing classes at Gotham Writers' Workshop, Newtown Literary/Queens Library, and the Bronx Arts Council.
 He served on the planning committee for the Provincetown Book Festival.

 Joe Okonkwo's writing shines a spotlight on complex characters, both male and female, navigating the intersection of Black and gay identities.
 His work vividly portrays the challenges they encounter and the sacrifices they make in their pursuit of authenticity and self-expression.